gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script **14-findthatword** displays lines containing the pattern "root" from the file */etc/passwd*.

 The script **15-countthatword** displays the number of lines that contain the pattern "bin" in the file */etc/passwd*.

+The script **16-whatsnext** displays lines containing the pattern "root" and 3 lines that trail them in the file */etc/passwd*.